 Michael : If anything in this life is certain, if History has taught us anything, it is that you can kill anyone.

 Informed Attribute: None of the brutality that Luca Brasi is supposedly capable of is seen onscreen, but everyone talks about it.
 In the book, Brasi's savagery is only narrated as something that happened in the past.
-The only anecdote in the movie told about Brasi is fairly meek compared to the on-screen action: Michael tells Kay that Brasi was pointing a gun to a musician to extort him to sign Fontaine away.
-The book is more explicit about Brasi's capabilities (although always told as something that happened in the past).
+The only anecdote in the movie told about Brasi is fairly meek compared to the on-screen action: Michael tells Kay that Brasi was pointing a gun to a band director to extort him to sign Fontane away.
+The book is more explicit about Brasi's capabilities (although always as Offstage Villainy).

 Ivy League For Everyone: Michael goes to Dartmouth College (where he meets Kay).
 A possible justification is hinted when Hagen mentions that his father pulled many strings to provide a deferment for Michael.

-Jerkass: Antagonists Sollozzo, Carlo, Ciccio and Zasa are given a more clear-cut sociopathic or callous demeanor.
+Jerkass: McCluskey and Woltz are grouchy and racist, Carlo is an abuser who beats the mother of his unborn child, Ciccio is a callous sociopath and Zasa rarely tries to be polite and tends to be obnoxious.
 Luca Brassi is a bumbling thug in the film who is revealed to be a horrible human being in the novel.

 Justified Criminal: Michael presents himself as a choiceless one when confronted by Kay in Part III; he starts as a detached from crime college student turned war hero who is dragged into the underground world first to protect his vulnerable father and then to protect his whole family.